 Alcohol can cause depression or make it worse.

-Alcohol may make you feel less anxious or down while you are drinking.
-But when the effects of the alcohol wear off you can feel worse than before.
+Alcohol may make you feel less anxious and improve your mood while you are drinking.
+But when the effects of the alcohol wear off, you can feel worse than you did before.

 Alcohol is a depressant

-Alcohol's effect on your mood is temporary.
-You may even feel worse after drinking.
-This is because of the way alcohol changes your brain chemistry.
+You may feel worse after drinking.
+This is because alcohol changes your brain chemistry.
 This is why you often feel down or anxious the morning after a night's drinking.

 Changing your drinking

 Even cutting down should improve your symptoms.
-The more you drink, the worse the symptoms.
+The more you drink, the worse the symptoms get.

-If you think that you will find it hard to stop drinking, speak to your GP.
+Talk to your GP or local health professional if you think that you will find it hard to stop drinking.

-If you need professional support to cope with depression, talk to your GP.
 A GP can give you information about support services or counselling.
-Sometimes a short course of medication can be helpful.
+Sometimes a short course of medicine can be helpful.